scoin/frontrunner.js/README.md

 More Tests

-Register with Bower

 ##Test
 The test suite is a simple express app running mocha and selenium.

-To run the tests, cd into the test directory.
+To run the tests:

+        cd test
         npm install
         java -jar selenium-server-standalone-2.46.0.jar
         npm start